Noah-Powell/FionaAppleAlbums-Songs/README.md

 ## Purpose & Features
 - FionaAppleAlbums-Songs
 - It is designed to help you find albums based on your song search, give you album details, and give song recomendations based on your mood.
-- It has an album finding feature, finds what album your favorite Fiona Apple song is from
+- It has an album finding feature, it finds what album your favorite Fiona Apple song is from
 - It gives you a link to an information page about the album that provides the release date, full album title, and highlights (popular songs) from the album
 - It has a song finding feature that gives you song recomendations based on your mood/feeling you are after.
 It gives you 4 song recomendations when you click on your mood, and if you aren't happy with the songs that were recomended, you can click the same button again to find 4 other songs that fit your selected mood.